filecoin-project/filecoin-docs/content/en/about-filecoin/managing-assets/index.md

 ---
 title: "FIL token"
-description: "Many interactions with the Filecoin network require FIL to process.
-Additionally, participants in hackathons may receive FIL as payment for bounties and prizes.
-This page explains the different denominations of FIL, how to store it, and how to acquire it."
+description: "FIL is the native token of the Filecoin network.
+This page explains how to acquire, store, and use FIL tokens."
 menu:
     about:
         parent: "about-filecoin-assets"